TL;DR: Ok, there is a video on gvSIG Festival on diversity that cover most of the contents here.

 There are tools that can help you detect your gaps.

 When doing this calculations, consider only your IT department.
-Hiring women on other departments (administration, cleaning, HR,…) is helpful but is not addressing the problem of the lack of women on IT.
+Hiring women on other departments (administration, cleaning, HR,…) is helpful to build an inclusive space but it’s not addressing the problem of the lack of women on IT.
 It only masks the problem.

-The chosen percentages are different depending on the size of the company because the bigger the company is, the more they can invest on diversity.
+The chosen percentages are different depending on the size of the company because the bigger the company is, the more they can invest on inclusivity.

 Define different indicators, try to view the problem with different perspectives and approaches.
 Check not only that you have a good percentage of women, check also that they are evenly distributed among different levels.
 Are they all junior?
 Are they full or part time employees?

 Now that we have measured the problem, what can we do about it?